At A Glance:

 - Injected by a health practitioner.

-- Irregular periods (or no periods) and weight gain are some of the common side effects.
+- Irregular periods (or no periods) may occur.

 - 99% effective if you get the shot perfectly on time.